Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Duality of Lipschitz-free spaces

 \subsection{Preduals of \texorpdfstring{$\lipfree{M}$}{F(M)} with additional structure}

 For proper $M$, Theorem \ref{th:seven_equivalences} shows that $\lip_0(M)$ is a predual of $\lipfree{M}$ whenever there is one.
 This doesn't preclude the possibility of there being other preduals.
 In fact, $\lip_0(M)$ is never a unique predual unless it is finite-dimensional.
 Indeed, $\lip_0(M)$ embeds almost-isometrically into $c_0$ by \cite[Lemma 3.9]{Dalet_2015_2}, which implies that it is an M-embedded Banach space (see \cite[Section III.1]{HWW} for the notion and the proof of that fact).
 Thus \cite[Proposition III.2.10]{HWW} proves that $\lip_0(M)$ is not a unique predual.
-Moreover, $\lipfree{M}=\dual{\lip_0(M)}$ is then L-embedded and so \cite[Proposition IV.1.9]{HWW} shows that $\lip_0(M)$ is the unique predual of $\lipfree{M}$ that is M-embedded.
+However, $\lipfree{M}=\dual{\lip_0(M)}$ is then L-embedded and so \cite[Proposition IV.1.9]{HWW} shows that $\lip_0(M)$ is, up to isometric isomorphism, the unique predual of $\lipfree{M}$ that is M-embedded.